n2048-creative-technology/blender-robstride/README.md

 RobStride Blender Add-on

-RobStride is a Blender add-on that discovers RobStride motors over CAN, links them to scene objects, and synchronizes motion in Run and Learn modes.
-It supports simulated motors for offline work and can vendor Python dependencies for offline use inside Blender.
+RobStride is a Blender add-on that discovers RobStride nodes over CAN, links them to scene objects, and synchronizes motion in Run and Learn modes.
+It supports simulated nodes for offline work and can vendor Python dependencies for offline use inside Blender.

 Features
-- Scan for motors on the CAN bus and list them as nodes
+- Scan for nodes on the CAN bus and list them as nodes
-- Link each motor to a Blender object
+- Link each node to a Blender object
-- Per-node editable Name and persistent Motor ID
+- Per-node editable Name and persistent node ID
-- Run mode: stream animated Z rotation to the motor during playback
+- Run mode: stream animated Z rotation to the node during playback
 - Learn mode: read encoder and keyframe the object’s Z rotation on every frame
 - PID gains (Kp, Ki, Kd), scale, and offset per node
 - Save/Load full configuration as JSON
-- Simulation toggle to create two virtual motors when hardware is unavailable
+- Simulation toggle to create two virtual nodes when hardware is unavailable
 - Connect/Disconnect to manage the CAN connection explicitly
 - Connection status indicators for the network and per node
 - One-click “Install Deps” (only shown if missing) that installs python-can and canopen from bundled wheels